Call us to schedule a time to talk with the attorneys in the office or over the phone.

 Any felony drug-related incident that occurs at school will result in expulsion from the Hillsborough County Public School for one year with permission to attend an alternative placement if the student participates in a drug treatment program.

-The list of Zero Tolerance Offenses can include violence crimes such as:
+The list of Zero Tolerance Offenses can include violent crimes such as: